JulianG/juliangaramendy.dev/content/blog/testing-opinions/index.md

 ### About react-testing-library

 I'm using [reac-testing-library](https://testing-library.com/react) in some projects.
 But the one testing the value of children props was using [Enzyme](https://airbnb.io/enzyme/) instead.
-Of course you can avoid testing implementation details with Enzyme, but I think react-testing-library makes it easier to avoid bad practices.
+Of course, you can avoid testing implementation details with Enzyme, but I think react-testing-library makes it easier to avoid bad practices.

 My opinions are probably biased because I've been following Kent C. Dodds' [testing javascript](https://testingjavascript.com/) course.